 If you are concerned about an immediate risk of harm – either to yourself or someone else – then phone 999.
 Here are some of the other ways you can get help if you are experiencing a mental health crisis.

-The New 24-hour Mental Health Helpline for South East London
+The 24-hour Mental Health Helpline for South East London

-South London and Maudsley NHS Foundation Trust (SLaM) is launching a 24-hour free telephone line to support anyone in Lambeth, Southwark, Lewisham and Croydon experiencing mental distress.
+South London and Maudsley NHS Foundation Trust (SLaM) launched a 24-hour free telephone line to support anyone in Lambeth, Southwark, Lewisham and Croydon experiencing mental distress.

 The helpline is a significant step forward in helping people who are going through a mental health crisis and will be the first 24/7 telephone service for the trust.